5 (6 Reviews)

 🍽 Meals: Breakfast and Dinner included

 • 💀 Gue Monastery — home to the remarkably preserved 500-year-old mummified body of a Buddhist Lama.
-Hair, teeth, and skin still largely intact — a genuinely singular encounter on any Spiti Valley itinerary
+Hair, teeth, and skin still largely intact.
+A genuinely singular encounter that exists nowhere else on the Spiti Valley Full Circuit

 🍽 Meals: Breakfast and Dinner included

-🛏 Overnight Stay: Stay in Dhankar or Tabo
+🛏 Overnight Stay: Exclusive affiliated guesthouse in Dhankar (priority) · Tabo (secondary)

 🏙 Arrival in Kaza:

-• 🛒 Free time to explore the local market, visit the Sakya Monastery in town, and rest
+• 🛒 Explore the local market and the Sakya Monastery in town

-• 📶 Best mobile connectivity of the entire Spiti Valley trip — Jio and BSNL both work reliably here
+• 📶 Best mobile connectivity of the entire Spiti Valley Full Circuit beyond Shimla — Jio and BSNL both work here

-• 💰 Withdraw cash from the ATM in Kaza — this is the last ATM before Manali
+• 💰 Withdraw cash at the Kaza ATM — this is the last ATM before Manali on the Spiti Valley Full Circuit.
+Do not skip this

 🍽 Meals: Breakfast and Dinner included